Minimal Degrees, Volume Growth, and Curvature Decay on Complete K\"ahler Manifolds: Abstract

 \section{Abstract}

 We consider noncompact complete K\"ahler manifolds with nonnegative bisectional curvature.
 Our main results are: 1.
 Precise relations among refined minimal degree of polynomial growth holomorphic functions and holomorphic volume forms, $\operatorname{AVR}$ (asymptotic volume ratio) and $\operatorname{ASCD}$ (average of scalar curvature decay) are established.
 2. The Lyapunov asymptotic behavior of the K\"ahler-Ricci flow can be described in terms of polynomial growth holomorphic functions.
 This provides a unifying perspective that bridges the two distinct proofs of Yau’s uniformization conjecture by Liu and Chau-Lee-Tam.
 These resolve two conjectures made by Yang.
-3. the link of any tangent cone is homeomorphic to a sphere, providing a K\"ahler analogue of a result of Kapovitch in the Riemannian case.